-One of the most commonly asked questions within the IAIABC community is how jurisdictions handle certain issues (e.g.., allow group self-insurance, have treatment guidelines, direct provider choice, etc.).
+One of the most commonly asked questions within the IAIABC community is how jurisdictions handle certain issues (e.g., allow group self-insurance, have treatment guidelines, direct provider choice, etc.).
 To answer these and other questions about workers’ compensation systems the IAIABC regularly conducts surveys, publishes comparative tables, and facilitates online discussion in the IAIABC communities.
-Several other workers’ compensation organizations offer comparative reports or publications to provide similar information.

-Most comparative tables offered by the IAIABC and other organizations generally provide reports/tables as PDF documents that are published at various intervals throughout the year.
-Some drawbacks of these current publications are:
+Most comparative tables offered by the IAIABC and other organizations generally provide reports/tables as PDF documents that are published at various intervals throughout the year, but these publications have some drawbacks including the ability to manipulate data; difficulty in reading; and timeliness of data.

-In order to better meet the needs of the membership, the IAIABC has discussed how to make this information available in a more dynamic and user-friendly way.
-Using the IAIABC EDI Jurisdictional Profiles as a template, there was a proposal to populate jurisdictional characteristics in a database and publish it online.
+In order to better meet the needs of the membership, the IAIABC discussed how to make this information available in a more dynamic and user-friendly way, electing to populate jurisdictional characteristics in a database and publish it online.
 The benefits of this approach include:

 - Customized searching by jurisdiction(s) or field(s);